 Before you apply for a grant, make sure you have the following information ready:

 - VAT number (if this applies)

 - Unique Taxpayer Reference (UTR)

 - Your company’s most recent utility bill

-The deadline for applications is 5th April 2019
+The deadline for applications has been extended to 31 May 2019

 How much funding can I apply for?

 Businesses with less than 50 employees and an annual turnover of less than €10 million (approx. £9 million):

 - Up to 70% of training costs, capped at £1050 per employee

 Businesses with less than 250 employees and an annual turnover of less than €50 million (approx. £45 million)